 Chuckatuck Agricultural Club

-The following data is taken from an extract from the proceedings of “Chuckatuck Agricultural Club” communicated for the Farmers Register.
+The following data is taken from an extract from the “Chuckatuck Agricultural Club” proceedings communicated for the Farmers Register.
 “The “club” met on Wednesday 9th day of January, A.D.
-1839 at the Masonic Hall in Chuckatuck, at 10o’clock A.M.”
-This particular meeting was to discuss some issues concerning the growing of agricultural crops and suggesting that some form of competition in agriculture as well as other pursuits in life will improve the product and profit.
-With this in mind each of the members were to set aside certain parcels of land (as reasonable) and by using their own seed, manure and cultivation methods report the results of their efforts at the regular meeting in November of that year.
-This was to be done for corn using both good and poor land parcels.
-They were to do the same for rutabagas and turnips with the report being made at the same time.
-The rationale for this is as quoted here “that the members of this society will give increased attention and diligence to the improvement of their lands and stock, the developments of science, and to any and every thing that may have a tendency to advance their interest in a pecuniary, moral and social point of view.”
-A committee was formed and appointed to memorialize the general assembly of Virginia on the subject of agriculture, to ask for aid and assistance as necessary.
+1839 at the Masonic Hall in Chuckatuck, at 10 A.M.”
+This particular meeting was to discuss some issues concerning the growing of crops and suggesting that some form of competition in agriculture as well as other pursuits in life will improve the product and profit.
+With this in mind each of the members was to set aside certain parcels of land (as reasonable) and by using their own seed, manure, and cultivation methods report the results of their efforts at the regular meeting in November of that year.
+This was done for corn using good and poor land parcels.
+They were to do the same for rutabagas and turnips with the report being made simultaneously.
+The rationale for this is as quoted here “that the members of this society will give increased attention and diligence to the improvement of their lands and stock, the developments of science, and to any and everything that may tend to advance their interest in a pecuniary, moral and social point of view.”
+A committee was formed and appointed to memorialize the general assembly of Virginia on the subject of agriculture and to ask for aid and assistance as necessary.
 Those appointed were Doct.
 John French, John Crocker, John C. Crump, Dr. Crawley Finney, and Robert Lawrence, esps.
-On Thursday the 11th of March the club met again and set the prizes for the aforementioned competition.
-Best crop twenty dollars, best pen of hogs ten dollars, best milk cow and calf five dollars, best yoke of oxen five dollars and the cheapest and best construction manure cart five dollars.
+On Thursday, the 11th of March, the club met again and set the prizes for the aforementioned competition.
+The best crop is twenty dollars, the best pen of hogs ten dollars, the best milk cow and calf five dollars, the best yoke of oxen five dollars, and the cheapest and best construction manure cart five dollars.

-The reason for this memoralize of the General assembly was to get help from the assembly to improve the quality and productivity of the land which would benefit everyone in the end.
-Writers Note: We suspect that the massive growing of tobacco and lack of rotation of crops had driven the nutrient value of the farms to an all time low.
+The reason for this memorialization of the General Assembly was to get help from the assembly to improve the quality and productivity of the land, which would benefit everyone in the end.
+Writers Note: We suspect that the massive growing of tobacco and lack of crop rotation had driven the farms' nutrient value to an all-time low.
 This quote for the article will solidify their concerns.
-“Your memorialists will not presume to dictate to your honorable body the measures to be adopted to accomplish the object they have in view, but will venture to suggest that, inasmuch as all scientific and practical improvements in agriculture contribute to the public benefit, it justly becomes the subject of legislative enactments, and a portion of the public treasurer may justly be appropriated for its encouragement; a measure, which if successful, would add to the wealth and resources of the state—–.”
+“Your memorialists will not presume to dictate to your honorable body the measures to be adopted to accomplish the object they have in view, but will venture to suggest that, since all scientific and practical improvements in agriculture contribute to the public benefit, it justly becomes the subject of legislative enactments, and a portion of the public treasurer may justly be appropriated for its encouragement; a measure, which if successful, would add to the wealth and resources of the state—–.”
 This would be the beginning of farm subsidies.

 Chuckatuck Bridge Club

 The Chuckatuck Bridge Club was formed in 1960 with eight charter members.
 They were Janie Vicars Morris, Chasie Sykes Laine, Peggy Rudacille Chapman, Betty Staples Glasscock, Jean Tomko Chapman, Joyce Reams Winn, Doris Smith and Beverly Whitley.
-In 2011 all but Joyce, Doris and Beverly are deceased.
 These were young mothers for the most part who treasured their time with their girlfriends.

-Through the many years of playing bridge in Chuckatuck there are some other members who have joined and moved on to other things.
-Martha Glenn Howell (deceased), Peggy Brown Byrd (deceased), Dottie Seward, Jane Youngk, Iola Holland Saunders, Jean Rutherford, Lundy Nickelson, Marie Jordon Melton (deceased), and Barbara Richardson Newman Parrish (deceased).
+During the many years of playing bridge in Chuckatuck, some other members joined and moved on to other things: Martha Glenn Howell (deceased), Peggy Brown Byrd (deceased), Dottie Seward, Jane Youngk, Iola Holland Saunders, Jean Rutherford, Lundy Nickelson, Marie Jordon Melton (deceased), and Barbara Richardson Newman Parrish (deceased).

 There was another bridge club made up of many of the women from local churches which Lynn Rose joined in 1967.
-Some of these members were Dottie Bradshaw, Betty Pretlow, Edna Saunders, Margaret Kirk and Ellen Glasscock.
+These members included Dottie Bradshaw, Betty Pretlow, Edna Saunders, Margaret Kirk and Ellen Glasscock.
 There would normally be two tables with eight players.
-This group was just a little more serious in that linen table clothes were used with linen napkins making this a more formal gathering.
-It was a pleasure to host these events as it gave you an opportunity to express yourself as you desired.
+This group was just a little more serious in that linen tablecloths were used with linen napkins making this a more formal gathering.
+It was a pleasure to host these events as it allowed you to express yourself as you desired.

-In the earlier years there was a set back club, a type of card game.
-However, bridge became the more common form of card playing and the set back club eventually stopped meeting.
+There was a setback club, a type of card game in the earlier years.
+However, bridge became the more common form of card playing and the setback club eventually stopped meeting.

 Greater Oakland-Chuckatuck Civic League

 The Civic League meets on a monthly basis in Chuckatuck and has a fine record for getting things done within the community.
-They have been instrumental in getting streets paved, sidewalks installed, street lights put up in dark areas and looking after the general welfare of the communities that they represent.
+They have been instrumental in getting streets paved, sidewalks installed, street lights put up in dark areas, and looking after the general welfare of the communities that they represent.
 Roosevelt Jones has been the President of the League for several years and continues to hold that position.
-They sponsored a National Night out with the meeting being held at the Volunteer Fire Department in Chuckatuck.
-Food was great and it was a good time to meet members of the other communities in the league.
+They sponsored a National Night Out, with the meeting being held at the Volunteer Fire Department in Chuckatuck.
+The food was great, and it was a good time to meet members of the other communities in the league.

 Junto Woman’s Club